Global Health at MUSC

 Medical University of South Carolina

-Palliative Care for cancer patients in India
+Palliative Care for Cancer Patients in India

 This session will focus on the landscape of palliative care for cancer patients in low-and middle-income countries and how it could be improved through research.
 Panelists will also discuss their active research study on developing a model for delivering home-based palliative care to cancer patients in the eastern region of India.

-Kathleen Cartmell, Ph.D., M.P.H.
+Kathleen Cartmell, Ph.D., MPH

 Associate Professor